Wondering how to build a niche website? Perfect because I’m going to show you exactly what to do from A-Z.

 If you’re planning on producing video content, then the cheapest way to do it is use QuickTime or Zoom, Voice memos on your phone (using a lav mic), and then you could use a free video editing software like iMovie.

-But as soon as you have a bigger budget, you should hire a video editor because it save you a ton of time.
+But as soon as you have a bigger budget, you should hire a video editor because it saves you a ton of time.

 That said, keep this one thing in mind: